ToxicFrog/ss1edit/README.md

     flags.help()

-Output help text automatically generated from the set of registered flags.
+Returns a string containing help text for all currently registered flags, suitable for output to the terminal.

 ------